creds2/od-data/README.md

 -->

 The act of travel involves moving across geographic space.
-Because of this, policies to address unsustainably high levels transport energy use can target three main areas: trip origins, typically residential locations where journeys begin; trip destinations, typically ‘trip generators’ such as school, hospitals and work places where trips end;
+Because of this, policies to address excessively high levels transport energy use can target three main areas: trip origins, typically residential locations where journeys begin; trip destinations, typically ‘trip generators’ such as school, hospitals and work places where trips end;